.NET Core Diagnostics Tools and Containers

 Conclusion

 Cross platform diagnostics is getting better for .NET Core.
-For now we still have to go through some hoops to get a smooth ride when troubleshooting applications, but it has definitely reached a point where it provides good value.
-I am excited to see what is next, both with the release of .NET 5, as well as after.
+For now we still have to go through some hoops to get a smooth ride when trouble shooting applications, but it has reached a point where it has helped me several times.
+I am excited to see what is coming with, and after, .NET 5.
 For now, I hope this post gave some pointers to how you might go about getting more insights into your containerized .NET Core applications.